pulibrary/princeton_ansible/roles/opkssh/README.md

 ### Overwriting Existing Configuration

-If you have conflicts with existing SSH configurations:
+If you have conflicts with existing SSH configurations.
+Isn't a new VM a better option :wink: ?

 ```yaml
 opkssh_overwrite_active_config: true